DynamoDS/DynamoPrimer/09_Custom-Nodes/9-3_Library.md

 </style>

 ##Adding to Your Library
 We've created a custom node and applied it to a specific process in the our Dynamo graph.
+And we like this node so much, we want to keep it in our Dynamo library to reference in other graphs.
+To do this, we'll publish the node locally.
+This is the same process as publishing a package, which we'll walk through in more detail in the next chapter.

 ![](images/9-3/AddingToLibrary- 05.png)